joseph-flinn/site/frontend/posts/e2m-decision-fatigue.md

 While recently reading a book on smart note-taking, I have stumbled upon the academic term for this, _ego depletion_ (Ahrens 2022).
-Ego depletion is why some people eat the same thing every day for breakfast and why some people wear the same outfit every day as these are one fewer thing to use the decision-making energy on.
+Ego depletion is why some people eat the same thing every day for breakfast and why some people wear the same outfit every day as these are one less thing to use the decision-making energy on.
 Once the energy is used, it has to be replenished before one can continue making decisions.
 Decisions of self-control, responsibility, and discrete choices all deplete this energy.